meteor/meteor/README.md

 Web developers often need to know different technologies and may become frustrated when working on the front-end, back-end, or the database.
 With Meteor, you can build and manage them all with JavaScript.

-Development using JavaScript in all environments:
+Develope with JavaScript in any environment:

 - The application server
 - The web browser